 The ‘specifics’ of the intention

-When I say “the specifics of your intention”, this is to say that an intention that is long and involved, uses many elements in the form of words, punctuation, symbols and marks, that tries to cover all topics, all possibilities and everything that you want will, in the process of the exploration work also result in a long and involved process, often showing many things that may or may not seem to have connection, where the energy often becomes diffused, confusing and even chaotic.
+When I say “the specifics of your intention”, this is to say that an intention that is long and involved, uses many elements in the form of words, punctuation, symbols and marks, that tries to cover all topics, all possibilities and everything that you want will, in the process of the exploration work, also result in a long and involved process, often showing many things that may or may not seem to have connection, and where the energy often becomes diffused, confusing and even chaotic.
 For the person who sets such an intention this then reflects in its way the state of their psyche in that moment as set out in the intention.
 An intention that is diffuse and vague results in a process that reflects this.
 An intention that distracts from specifics results in a process that distracts from what is really important.